peec/esp8266_on_arduino_uno/README.md

 - The resistor can be any resitor, I use a 1K resistor.
 The resistor is needed because we have a direct positive to negative when button is pushed.
 - Connecting the ESP8266, you see that we use a total of 5 Connection points on the chip.
 RX, TX, GND, VCC and CH_PD.
 Both VCC and CH_PD connects to +3.3V.
 RX to input 11, TX to input 12 and GND to ..
 GND.

+## The wifiserver/wifiserver.ino script

+1. Connects to a WIFI AP, and gets IP address.
+2. You can then go to the IP via browser and see the "OK" message.
+3. See the webserver() method for interesting things.

+### Wiring Diagram

+Use the same as wificlient, but you dont need the button.

 ## Where to buy the ESP8266 chip?